AstraZeneca/KAZU/docs/training_multilabel_ner.rst

-Build an amasing NER model from LLM annotated data!
+Build an amazing NER model from LLM annotated data!
 ====================================================

 Intro